freifunk-gluon/gluon/docs/user/site.rst

 Gluon allows configuration of the build-parameters for the images.
 A Lua domain-specific-language has been implemented to facilitate this configuration.
 This file is interpreted for every device independently.
-The file is located in the site-repository root as ``image-config``.
+The file is located in the site root as ``image-customization.lua``.

 A simple example for a device-specific image configuration can be found in the site-example.